rubas3/news-humor-api-and-labs-scraper/README.md

   - Flask-based REST API
   - Fetches news from NewsAPI
   - Transforms news descriptions into humorous text using an LLM
+  - Contains two versions:
+        - humorous_app_rubas.py → With UI to display results on a web page
-  - Returns JSON responses only (no UI)
+        - humorous_app_without_ui.py → Returns JSON responses only (no UI)

 - **TASK2/**
   - Web scraper for lab test data